-- An authenticated public classical channel. - A quantum channel, which could possibly be eavesdropped.
+- An authenticated public classical channel.
+By "authenticated" we mean that if a transmission purports to be from Bob, then Alice can be absolutely sure it was indeed sent by Bob (and vice versa). - A quantum channel, which could possibly be eavesdropped.